Step 1: Patents

 There are a number of restrictions on the patent right.
 A number of actions are excepted from the exclusive rights.
 Examples of restrictions are non-commercial use and certain experiments on the invention.
 If you consider an invention to be sufficiently good, you can therefore produce and utilise it privately without the permission of a patent holder.

 In addition, the resale of examples which have already been sold somewhere within the EEA with the permission of the patent holder is permitted.
 This is a principle which applies generally to intellectual property rights and is known as exhaustion of the right.
-It could be said that the specific exclusive right under intellectual property law is lost in respect of an individual example when someone places their protected example on a market within the EEA.
+It means the exclusive right is lost when someone places their individual protected example on a market within the EEA.

 1.8 Possible recourses in the event of infringement?